 The 21st Century House of Rothschild

-As stated in the beginning of the article, the Rothschild fortune is valued at $2 trillion in assets including mining, real estate, and financial services and institutions.
+Today the Rothschild fortune is valued at $2 trillion in assets including mining, real estate, and financial services and institutions.
 The exact amount is still uncertain, as the wealth of each family member is heavily guarded.
-What we do know, from Investopedia’s report amongst various others, is that the Rothschild family wealth still remains one of the largest in the world, and continues to influence various business, scholarly and political stages.

 Supporting Independent & Investigative News is important to us.
 Please, follow us on Twitter: Follow @DNewsHQ